lmc2179/lmc2179.github.io/drafts/alpha_spending.md

     return 2 - 2*(norm.cdf(z_alpha_over_2/np.sqrt(proportion_sample_collected)))
 ```

-Unless you spend a lot of time the normal CDF, it's probably not obvious what this function looks like.
+Unless you spend a lot of time thinking about the normal CDF, it's probably not obvious what this function looks like.
 Lets see how going from $p=0$ (none of the sample collected) to $p=1$ (full sample collected) looks:

 ![alt text](image-1.png)

 We see that the OBF function is more conservative everywhere than the linear function, but that it is extra conservative at the beginning.
 Why might this be?
-The rough idea, I think, has to do with the fact that the relationship between sample size and precision is non-linear (the formula for the standard error of the mean, for example, includes a $\sqrt{n}$).
+Some intuition (I think) has to do with the fact that the relationship between sample size and precision is non-linear (the formula for the standard error of the mean, for example, includes a $\sqrt{n}$).

+Okay, so we have a way of adjusting $\alpha$ dependign on how much data has arrived.
 Lets put it to the test.
 We'll rerun the simulation above, with the following conditions.
 This time, we'll compare the false positive rates from the different strategies we've discussed: constant alpha (same as above), the linear spending function, and the O'Brien Fleming spending function.
-The results look like this:
+The results of 10,000 simulated experiments look like this:

 |Method|Number of False positives (of 10k simulations)|False positive rate (Type I error rate) |
 |-|-|-|